-Citizen suits
+Citizen Suits

-108. Where any person believes that there is a violation of a requirement under this Part or under a lawfully adopted marine spatial plan, the person may notify the Marine Spatial Planning Unit of the violation.
+- 106.(1) Where a person believes that there is a violation of a requirement under this Part or under a lawfully adopted marine spatial plan, the person may notify the Marine Spatial Planning Unit of the violation. - (2) In the absence of enforcement action, the Marine Spatial Planning Unit may initiate a civil action before the Court against the person responsible for the violation.